• Home

 Course Information

 This course is designed for participants who have undertaken a qualitative study in their work or study and would like to build their theoretical knowledge and applied skill base in qualitative research.
+The target audience for this course are researchers, practitioners and academics who have conducted at least one qualitative study, and are familiar with the process and contect of qualitative research.
+A completion certificate will be issued to each participant.

 course information